addyosmani/backbone-fundamentals/index.md

 Now let's take a look at the constructor function.
 It's binding to several events on the Todo model, such as add, reset and all.
 Since we're delegating handling of updates and deletes to the `TodoView` view, we don't need to worry about that here.
 The two pieces of logic are:

-* When a new todo is created, the `add` event will be fired, calling `addOne()` which instantiates the TodoView view, rendering it and appending the resultant element to our Todo list.
+* When a new todo is created, the `add` event will be fired, calling `addAll()`.
+This iterates over all of the Todos currently in our collection and fires `addOne()` for each item.
+(This is so wrong it's scary.)

+* `addOne()` instantiates the TodoView view, rendering it and appending the resultant element to our Todo list.

-* When a `reset` event is called (i.e. we wish to update the collection in bulk such as when the Todos have been loaded from Local Storage), `addAll()` is called, which iterates over all of the Todos currently in our collection and fires `addOne()` for each item.
+* When a `reset` event is called (i.e. we wish to update the collection in bulk such as when the Todos have been loaded from Local Storage), `addAll()` is similarly called again.

 We can then add in the logic for creating new todos, editing them and filtering them based on whether they are complete.

 * events: We define an events hash containing declarative callbacks for our DOM events.
-  * `createOnEnter()`: Creates a new Todo model which persists in localStorage when a user hits return inside the `<input/>` field and resets the main `<input/>` field value to prepare it for the next entry.
-This creates the model via newAttributes(), which is an object literal composed of the title, order and completed state of the new item being added.
+  * `createOnEnter()`: When a user hits return inside the `<input/>` field, this creates a  new Todo item and resets the main `<input/>` field value to prepare it for the next   entry.
-  * `clearCompleted()`: Removes the items in the todo list that have been marked as completed.
+  * `clearCompleted()`: Removes the items in the todo list that have been marked as   completed
   * `toggleAllComplete()`: Allows a user to set all of the items in the todo list to  completed.
   * `initialize()`:
-    We bind a callback for a change:completed event, letting us know a change has been made as well to an existing todo item.
+    We bind a callback for a change:completed event, letting us know a change has     been made as well to an existing todo item
     We also bind a callback for a filter event, which works a little similar to     addOne() and addAll().
 It’s responsibility is to toggle what todo items are     visible based on the filter currently selected in the UI (all, completed or     remaining) through filterOne() and filterAll().
   * `render()`:
-    We add some conditional CSS styling based on the filter currently selected so that the route that has been selected is highlighted.
+    We add some conditional CSS styling based on the filter currently selected so     that the route that has been selected is highlighted
+  * `createOnEnter()`:
+    Creates a new Todo model which persists in localStorage when a user hits    return.
+This creates the model via newAttributes(), which is an object    literal composed of the title, order and completed state of the new item    being added.
+  * `clearCompleted()`:
+    Clears all the todo items that have been marked as complete

 ```javascript